moojigc/readme-generator/README.md

 ## Installation

-'git clone' this repo.
+Git clone this repo.

 ## Usage

-Before you can run it in the terminal, you must create a 'config.json' file with your GitHub personal token.
+Before you run it in the terminal, you must create a 'config.json' file with your GitHub personal access token.
+It goes in the utils/ folder.

+## Tests

+None.

+## Questions

+Q: Why do I need a config.json file?
+A: To hide your personal token from the public repo.

 ## License